All investor lists > Seed

 Benchmark is known for its focus on high-potential early-stage tech companies, particularly in the consumer tech space.

-• Focus Areas: Tech, SaaS, and Consumer.
+• Focus Areas: Mobile, Marketplaces, SaaS, Infrastructure

 5. First Round Capital

-First Round Capital is highly regarded for its seed-stage investment strategy and hands-on approach with startups, providing support beyond just funding.
+First Round is highly regarded for its seed-stage investment strategy and hands-on approach with startups, providing support beyond just funding.

-• Focus Areas: SaaS, Consumer, and Tech.
+• Focus Areas: SaaS, Consumer, Tech

 6. Kleiner Perkins